MOHAMMAD-UMAIR/ESP/README_UMAIR.md

-### The Data File After Transformation
+### Saving "attack_pattern_to_adversery.json"
-* The tranformed json data file gets stored in /artifacts/data_transformation folder with the name "attack_pattern_to_adversery.json" .
-* The entire project's folder structure is as follows:
+The tranformed json data file gets stored in /artifacts/data_transformation folder.
+The entire project's folder structure is as follows:

 ```bash
  ESP
         ├───.github